 How Is My Premium Calculated?

-Homeowners insurance premium depends on many things.
-Some companies even see your distance from a fire station or the precinct to determine the premium.
-Traditionally, factors such as your home’s square footage, your credit score and claim history, condition of pipes and other structural tools, and objects (such as trees or poles) near by.
+Homeowners insurance premiums depend on many things.
+Some companies will even take into account your home’s proximity to a fire or police station when determining your premium.
+Traditionally, factors such as your home’s square footage, your credit score, claim history, condition of pipes and other structural elements, and objects (such as trees or poles) nearby are all taken into consideration.

-Additionally, companies also take your geographical location which includes your distance from the sea/ocean, forest and which state you live in.
+Companies also look at your geographical location, which includes the state in which you live as well as your distance from the sea/ocean, or forests.
 Lastly, your coverage limits and demands also contribute to the price factor of your insurance premium.

 Do I Need Homeowners Insurance For Mortgage?

-According to Travelers, you aren’t mandated by the law to have homeowners insurance for a mortgage but many lenders do make it a requirement.
+According to Travelers, you aren’t mandated by law to have homeowners insurance for a mortgage, but many lenders do make it a requirement.

-So consider this, you’ve already spent years investing in that house, building equity, and should a loss occur, you ought to have the protection of insurance for your investment.
-You’ve turned that house into a home, raised a family, and created memories of a lifetime.
+So consider this: You’ve already spent years investing in that house and building equity, and should a loss occur, you ought to have the protection of insurance for your investment.
+You’ve turned that house into a home, raised a family, and accumulated a lifetime of memories.
 With homeowners insurance, you can protect your home and its future.
 It’s an investment well worth having.